-A response to this growing mistrust should not be a lukewarm attempt to “get with the times” and use social causes as a marketing tool.
+A response to this growing mistrust should not be a lukewarm attempt to “get with the times” and use a social cause as a digital marketing strategy.

-You might ask what I am doing writing about marketing and brand reputation at all.
-Well, because you can have a successful and flourishing business and care about social issues simultaneously.
-As a brand, you have a way larger platform to influence change than an individual such as myself.
+You might ask what I am doing mentioning marketing, online reputation management, and social issues in the same article.
+Well, because you can have a successful and flourishing business and care about causes of social issues simultaneously.
+Established brands already have a platform to influence change more than an individual such as myself.

 Besides, actively advocating for social justice definitely does well for a brand.
-I personally would much rather buy from a brand that speaks out about a CSR social issue.
+I personally would much rather buy from a brand that speaks out about current social issues.

 For example, recently, there has been a backlash against fast fashion brands.
 They are highly harmful to the environment, and the clothes are often manufactured via cheap labor at sweatshops.
-The young generation, mostly consisting of the youngest millennials, and the older Genz seem to have shifted to more sustainable clothing choices and thrifting!
+The young generation, mostly consisting of generation z, and the older Gen z’s seem to have shifted to more sustainable clothing choices and thrifting!
 You can hear them speaking out about their feeling toward these social issues on TikTok.

 Naturally, it is time that companies step up and use their power for the better.
 But why should brands care about the current social issues in America?

-If a brand has the capability to make positive change, why shouldn’t they, especially when smaller voices are constantly being stifled?
+If a brand has the capability to make positive change, why shouldn’t it, especially when smaller voices are constantly being stifled?

 Secondly, with economic growth, money isn’t a zero-sum game anymore.
 When a company shows social responsibility, it gains not only more consumers but also loyal ones.
 There are some good brand activism examples that we will be examined shortly.
-By standing up for social causes, a brand has nothing to lose really.
+By standing up for social justice, a brand has nothing to lose really.
 Instead, they can help others as well as their own reputation.

-Besides, even if your brand does not create any negative impact on anyone, not standing by an ideal can harm your image.
+Besides, even if your brand does not create any negative impact on anyone, not standing by a social justice campaign can harm your image.
 People can ask:

-These questions aren’t necessarily an attack on your establishment but rather an opportunity for you to grow as a brand.
+These questions aren’t necessarily an attack on your company but rather an opportunity for you to grow your brand.

 Empty advertisements promoting a vague sense of social justice do not really bring the positive clout companies often want.
-In the age of social media, reputation is everything.
-Hence, these days, companies have to show that they care to gain a positive brand reputation.
+In the age of social media, your online reputation is everything.
+Hence, these days, companies have to show customers they care to gain a positive brand reputation.
 And the only way to show that you care is to actually care.